postsharp/Metalama.Documentation/conceptual/SDK/aspect-weavers.md

 Normal aspects are implemented by the <xref:Metalama.Framework.Aspects.IAspect`1.BuildAspect*> method, which provide advice thanks to the advice factory exposed on the <xref:Metalama.Framework.Aspects.IAspectBuilder> interface.
 Therefore, normal aspects are limited to the abilities of the <xref:Metalama.Framework.Advising.IAdviceFactory> interface.

 By contrast, aspect weavers allow you to perform _completely arbitrary_ transformations on C# code using the low-level Roslyn API.

 When you assign an aspect weaver to an aspect class, Metalama no longer calls the <xref:Metalama.Framework.Aspects.IAspect`1.BuildAspect*> method to implement the aspect, but instead calls the aspect weaver.

-Unlike normal aspect, weaver-based aspects:
+Unlike normal aspects, weaver-based aspects:

 * are more complex to implement by one or two orders of magnitude;
 * are not executed at design time;